What Is a Serum TBG Level Test?

-During electrophoresis, a lab technician places part of your blood (the serum) is placed on specially treated paper or a gel-like substance.
-An electric current is run through it.
+During electrophoresis, a lab technician places part of your blood called the serum on specially treated paper or a gel-like substance.
+An electric current then runs through it.
 The proteins move along the paper or gel and form bands that indicate how much of each protein is in the sample.
-This can be analyzed by the laboratory.
-If your sample is tested with electrophoresis, normal results range from 10 to 24 mg per 100 mL.
+A lab can analyze these results.
+If the lab used electrophoresis to test your sample, then normal results will range from 10 to 24 mg/100 mL.

-Radioimmunoassay involves exposing a sample of your blood to an antibody that is programmed to attach to TBG.
+Radioimmunoassayinvolves exposing a sample of your blood to an antibody.
+That antibody will attach to TBG.
 The antibody has a low-level radioactive isotope attached to it.
-The laboratory can then measure the amount of radiation in the sample, which indicates the amount of TBG in your blood.
-Typically, your results for both types of testing are measured in milligrams per 100 milliliters, or mg per 100 mL.
-If your sample is tested with radioimmunoassay, normal results range from 1.3 to 2.0 mg per 100 mL.
+The lab can then measure the amount of radiation in the sample, which indicates the amount of TBG in your blood.
+If the lab used radioimmunoassay to test your sample, then normal results will range from 1.3 to 2.0 mg/100 mL.

 The exact standards for normal results may vary depending on your doctor and lab.
 Ask your doctor for an explanation if you have concerns.

-Low TBG levels may be caused by:
+Low TBG levels may be due to:

 Your doctor will probably order more tests to figure out which of these issues is causing abnormal results.